zachboth/the-vanual/_posts/2015-01-08-preparation.markdown

 #### <span class="number"><span>8</span></span> Spray paint final coat of white paint

-Purchase a ton of glossy white spray paint made to paint metal.
+Purchase several cans of glossy white spray paint.
+Be sure it is made to paint metal.
 Spray evenly over the floor, walls and cieling.
-After completing, you should have a cargo van that looks like it came straight off the car dealership lot.
+After completing, you should have a cargo van that looks like it came straight off the dealership lot.

 <img src="../img/post-images/preparation-painting.jpg" />